ory/docs/docs/keto/sdk/01_overview.md

 The Ory Keto SDK allows for integration with a self-hosted [Ory Keto Permission Server](https://github.com/ory/keto).

-Before using the SDK, it is recommended to consult the Ory Keto [REST](../reference/rest-api) and [gRPC](../reference/rest-api)
-API documentation, which includes code samples and examples for various programming languages.
+Before using the SDK, consult the Ory Keto [REST](../reference/rest-api.mdx) and [gRPC](../reference/rest-api.mdx) API documentation, which includes code samples and examples for various programming languages.

----
+## Download the SDK

 Ory publishes SDKs for popular languages in their respective package repositories: